grafana/loki/docs/sources/clients/promtail/_index.md

 * It relies on the `\n` character to separate the data into different log lines.
 * The max expected log line is 2MB bytes within the compressed file.
-* The data is decompressed in blocks of 4096 bytes. i.e: it first fetches a block of 4096 bytes from the compressed file and process it.
+* The data is decompressed in blocks of 4096 bytes. i.e: it first fetches a block of 4096 bytes from the compressed file and processes it.
 After processing this block and pushing the data to Loki, it fetches the following 4096 bytes, and so on.
 * It supports the following extensions:
   - `.gz`: Data will be decompressed with the native Gunzip Golang pkg (`pkg/compress/gzip`)